-Currently, two of the thirteen directors are women (independent outside directors).
+Currently, one of the thirteen Directors is a woman (Independent Outside Director).

 Training

 The Company continuously provides opportunities to Directors and Executive Officers of the Company and Directors, Audit & Supervisory Board Members and Executive Officers of the main operating companies, to acquire and update knowledge, etc. they need to fulfill their roles and responsibilities with respect to oversight, auditing, business execution and other tasks.